wanhj-git/BandQuant/README.md

 ---

-## 4. Raw Data Management (Step 2)
+## 4. Raw Data Management

 ### 4.1 Upload Images

-Click the dashed border area to upload Western Blot image files:
+Click the upload area in the table row or the batch upload button to upload Western Blot image files:

 | Supported Formats | Description |
 |-------------------|-------------|